JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 To add support for specular materials, there's a couple of different places that we should modify:

-1. Account for the specular BRDF to the target function during initial resampling
+1. Account for the specular BRDF in the target function during initial resampling
-2. Account for the specular BRDF during temporal and spatial resampling
+2. Account for the specular BRDF in the target functions during temporal and spatial resampling
 3. Trace a BRDF ray during initial sampling and combine it with the NEE samples using multiple importance sampling (MIS)
     * This is the only way to sample DI for zero-roughness mirror surfaces
     * Improves quality for glossy (mid-roughness) surfaces